bernhardAxonIvy/doc/source/designer-guide/process-modeling/process-modeling/process-kinds.rst

 ~~~~~~~~~~~~~~~~~~~

 Web Service processes are a special case of *independent subprocesses*.
-A Web Service process can be started (i.e. called) from any other
+A Web Service process can be started (i.e., called) from any other
 application (or from another process) by using the *Web Service call
 element* or any other SOAP web service compatible client..